George Balanchine: Personal life

 Biographer and intellectual historian Clive James has argued that Balanchine, despite his creative genius and brilliance as a ballet choreographer, had his darker side.
 In his Cultural Amnesia: Necessary Memories from History and the Arts (2007), James writes that:

 Legacy and honors

 With his School of American Ballet, New York City Ballet, and 400 choreographed works, Balanchine transformed American dance and created neoclassical ballet, developing a unique style with his dancers highlighted by brilliant speed and attack.

 A monument at the Tbilisi Opera and Ballet Theatre in Georgia was dedicated in Balanchine's memory.
 A crater on Mercury was named in his honor.

 George Balanchine Way is a segment of West 63rd Street (located between Columbus Avenue and Broadway) in New York City that was renamed in his honor in June 1990.

+Playwright Richard Nelson wrote Nikolai and the Others, produced at the Mitzi Newhouse theater at Lincoln Center in 2013 with Michael Cerveris as Balanchine.

+As the Teacher

+Apart from his legacy in establishing the American-style ballet, Balanchine also contributed to the ballet education in the United States.
+Upon his arrival in the United States in 1933, Balanchine sensed the urgency of establishing an institutionalized ballet school to deliver systematic training in ballet.

+Established in 1934, the School of American Ballet was taught based on the Russian ballet style Balanchine once received himself with his own alternations.
+Balanchine's pedagogues focused on clarity and breadth of motion, sharpness of nuance, and intensity of image.

+Balanchine's lessons delivered were not set in stone, but instead an evolving glossary: he continuous tested his concepts on the stage, and renewed his teaching from time to time to reflect the most up-to-date ideal concepts.